wishonia/wishonia/public/globalSolutions/1-percent-treaty/strategy.md

 ---
-title: Roadmap for Creating a Decentralized Autonomous Organization (DAO)
+name: Roadmap for Creating a Decentralized Autonomous Organization (DAO)
 description: >-
   Explore the detailed roadmap for establishing a DAO, including crowdfunding strategies, lobbying efforts, and post-launch activities.